PriyaST10072500/ST10072500_PROG-6221_Part-3_POE/README.md

 1. Download or clone the project repository from GitHub to your local machine.
 2. Open the solution file in Visual Studio.
 3. Build and run the application.

 To access the code on GitHub:
--  Visit the GitHub repository for the WPF Recipe Application.
+-  Visit the GitHub repository for the Recipe Application.
 - The GitHub repository is https://github.com/PriyaST10072500/ST10072500_PROG-6221_Part-3_POE.git
 - Click on the "Code" button to view the repository.
 - You can either download the code as a ZIP file or clone the repository using Git.